The 4 Trends Driving M&A in the Packaging Industry25 March, 2020

 According to an annual packaging report published by William Blair, an investment banking group, the robust demand for packaging assets is reflected in the valuations of these companies.
 In the first half of 2018, the median EV/EBITDA multiple for packaging acquisitions was 9.4x, well above the longer-term median of 8.3x since 2006.
 The healthy valuations achieved by sellers have been supported by lenders’ willingness to finance packaging acquisitions, with leverage multiples today sometimes surpassing 7.0x total debt / EBITDA.

-CURRENT AND ONGOING TRENDS
+THE 4 ONGOING TRENDS

 The report from William Blair highlights several trends that are driving dealmaking activity in the packaging industry.